 Calling all Nepali friends!
 Every year, the Kopila Valley School closes for a few weeks around the Dashain/Tihar holidays.
 While some of our students use that time to visit family in other villages, many of them stay in town.
 Our camp is designed to provide fun, educational activities to keep them busy for the month, just like summer camp!

 We usually offer fun courses like the following ones.
-Courses are often split into two sections, one for younger students and one for older students:
+Courses are often designed for younger students, for older students, or occasionally for both:

 - Event Planning